 1. Create landing pages and initial content with AI Builder

 To get started with our custom theme, we’ll begin by using the AI Builder.
-The AI Builder is essentially an AI assistant that uses deep neural networks and powerful AI algorithms to recreate website pages with the help of the 10Web Builder and premium widgets.
+The AI Builder uses deep neural networks and powerful AI algorithms to create website pages with the help of the 10Web Builder and premium widgets.

-On top of recreating website pages, it can also create header and footer templates, which we need for a complete WordPress theme as we’ve mentioned earlier.
+On top of creating website pages, it can also create header and footer templates, which we need for a complete WordPress theme as we’ve mentioned earlier.

 Step 1: Create a new WordPress website with 10Web

 To create the initial content that you can customize later, you’ll need a new empty WordPress install.
-If you already have an account with 10Web Hosting, go to your dashboard and select the option Recreate With AI to build a website with 10Web AI Builder.
+If you already have an account with 10Web Hosting, go to your dashboard and select the option Create with AI Builder.